qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 selected in the layer list, show its ID and optionally, if it is a vector layer, show the feature count.
-For interaction with the QGIS environment, there is a :data:`iface` variable, which is an instance of :class:`QgsInterface`.
+For interaction with the QGIS environment, there is a :data:`iface` variable, which is an instance of :class:`QgisInterface <qgis.gui.QgisInterface>`_.
 This interface allows access to the map canvas, menus, toolbars and other parts of the QGIS application.

 For user convenience, the following statements are executed when the console is started (in the future it will be possible to set